 If it gets bad enough, even new subscribers welcome emails may go straight to spam.

-EveryAction found that 24.16% of emails sent by the nonprofits they studied in 2017 went to spam.
+EveryAction found that 24.16% of emails sent by nonprofits went to spam in 2017.
 That’s a 24.16% loss of potential fund raising revenue.

 Return Path found a similar number saying that on average 20% of commercial email never makes it to the inbox.
 Even more alarming, Return Path found that for senders with the worst reputations, less that 1% of their emails get delivered!